4 Steps for Effective Crisis Media Monitoring

 3. Keep tweaking your search terms: As the story starts to gain momentum, read the pieces that result and click on their Twitter share buttons to see the automatic tweets they prompt.
 Sometimes, your original search terms aren’t included in those 140 character snippets, so you may have to add additional terms to be sure your capturing all of the social buzz.

 4. Have a deep bench: You’re doing a disservice to your client and your team if you’re the only one who knows how to use your media monitoring tools and pull a report quickly.
 Suppose you’re out of cell range when a crisis hits.
 Your team will be left scrambling to try to pull a report without any guidance.
 Create a weekly rotation schedule so that team members know they are on deck during a given weekend if a crisis arises.

 About Rosalie Morton:

-As a senior account executive, Rosalie leads PadillaCRT clients’ traditional and social media relations initiatives and provides crisis counsel.
+As an account supervisor, Rosalie leads PadillaCRT clients’ traditional and social media relations initiatives and provides crisis counsel.
 She has successfully placed speakers at high-profile industry conferences, submitted winning award entries, planned events and media tours, managed social media campaigns, served as editor for client blogs and garnered placements in top-tier traditional and social media.

 She can often be seen on the third floor of the Richmond office, trying to find her dog, Petey, who has most likely snuck into someone else's office to beg for food.